Bayesian calibration: mis-specified case

 • Bad news: for small datasets we are no longer calibrated, in the worst possible way

-Asymptotic calibration under certain misspecification
+Asymptotic calibration under misspecification of the prior

 • There is no general calibration theory for misspecified models, only special cases (outside of that, use simulation studies or cross-validation techniques)